-660-046-0110 Provisions Applicable to Duplexes in Medium Cities
+Provisions Applicable to Duplexes in Medium Cities

-- 1. Medium Cities may regulate Duplexes to comply with protective measures, including plans, policies and regulations, as provided in OAR 660-046-0010(3). - 2.
-Medium Cities may regulate siting and design of Duplexes, provided that the regulations; - a.
-Are clear and objective standards, conditions, or procedures; and - b.
-Do not, individually or cumulatively, discourage the development of Duplexes through unreasonable costs or delay. - 3.
-Siting and design standards that create unreasonable cost and delay include any standards applied to Duplex development that are more restrictive than those applicable to detached single-family dwellings in the same zone. - 4.
-Siting and design standards that do not, individually or cumulatively, discourage the development of Duplexes through unreasonable cost and delay include only the following: - a.
-Regulations to comply with protective measures adopted pursuant to statewide land use planning goals provided in OAR 660-046-0010(3); - b.
-Permitted uses and approval process provided in OAR 660-046-0115; - c.
-Siting standards provided in OAR 660-046-0120; - d.
-Design standards in Medium Cities provided in OAR 660-046-0125; - e.
-Duplex Conversions provided in OAR 660-046-0130; and - f.
-Any siting and design standards contained in the Model Code referenced in section (5). - 5.
-For the purposes of assisting Medium Cities in adopting reasonable siting and design standards for Duplexes, the Commission adopts the following model Middle Housing code for Medium Cities.
-The Model Code adopted by reference in this section will be applied to Medium Cities who have not acted to comply with the provisions of ORS 197.758 and this division and completely replaces and pre-empts any provisions of that Medium City's development code that conflict with the Model Code: <hyperlink to Model Code>
+(1) Medium Cities may regulate Duplexes to comply with protective measures, including plans, policies and regulations, as provided in OAR 660-046-0010(3).

+(2) Medium Cities may regulate siting and design of Duplexes, provided that the regulations;

+(a) Are clear and objective standards, conditions, or procedures; and

+(b) Do not, individually or cumulatively, discourage the development of Duplexes through unreasonable costs or delay.

+(3) Siting and design standards that create unreasonable cost and delay include any standards applied to Duplex development that are more restrictive than those applicable to detached single-family dwellings in the same zone.
+(4) Siting and design standards that do not, individually or cumulatively, discourage the development of Duplexes through unreasonable cost and delay include only the following:

+(a) Regulations to comply with protective measures adopted pursuant to statewide land use planning goals provided in OAR 660-046-0010(3);

+- (b) Permitted uses and approval process provided in OAR 660-046-0115; - (c) Siting standards provided in OAR 660-046-0120; - (d) Design standards in Medium Cities provided in OAR 660-046-0125; - (e) Duplex Conversions provided in OAR 660-046-0130; and - (f) Any siting and design standards contained in the Model Code referenced in section (5).

+(5) For the purposes of assisting Medium Cities in adopting reasonable siting and design standards for Duplexes, the Commission adopts the following model Middle Housing code for Medium Cities.
+The Model Code provided in Exhibit A of this section will be applied to Medium Cities who have not acted to comply with the provisions of ORS 197.758 and this division and completely replaces and pre-empts any provisions of that Medium City's development code that conflict with the Model Code.

+This section essentially says you can regulate siting and design standards of duplexes, however they have to apply to single family homes also and can't be difficult or unreasonable.
+They then site the sections below that list things that are considered reasonable and site the model code that may be adopted to comply.

-660-046-0115 Permitted Uses and Approval Process
+Permitted Uses and Approval Process

 Medium Cities must apply the same approval process to Duplexes as detached single-family dwellings in the same zone.
 Pursuant to OAR 660-008-0015 and ORS 197.307, Medium Cities may adopt and apply only clear and objective standards, conditions, and procedures regulating the development of Duplexes.
-Nothing in this rule prohibits a Medium City from adopting and applying an alternative approval process for applications and permits for Middle Housing based on approval criteria that are not clear and objective as provided in OAR 660-008-0015(2) and ORS 197.307(6).
+Nothing in this rule prohibits a Medium City from adopting an alternative approval process for applications and permits for Middle Housing based on approval criteria that are not clear and objective as provided in OAR 660-008-0015(2) and ORS 197.307(6).